Dyslexia is one of the most common reading and literacy learning difficulty and yet it presents so many questions, primarily what is dyslexia?

 “Dyslexia is an alternative term used to refer to a pattern of learning difficulties characterised by problems with accurate or fluent word recognition poor decoding, and poor spelling abilities.
 If dyslexia is used to specify this particular of difficulties, it is important to also specify any additional difficulties that are present such as difficulties with reading comprehension or math reasoning”(APA, 2013).

-2. My child struggles to read fluently and takes a long time to read even 1 sentence.
-Is this dyslexia?
+2. My child struggles to read fluently and takes a long time to read even one sentence.
+Are they dyslexic?

 Possibly.
 Difficulties in reading accurately and fluently are one of the indicators your child may have dyslexia.
 It is important to also consider whether your child also has difficulty in one or more of the following: (a) understanding what they have read, (b) mathematics, and (c) writing.
 Difficulties across more than one area of learning are best described as a specific learning disorder, even when the indicators of dyslexia are also present.

 3. My child is struggling to read.
 His father and uncle still struggle with reading.
-Could this be dyslexia?
+Could they be dyslexic?

 We commonly find that dyslexia can run in families, it is considered to be a risk factor.
 Current research is trying to identify more about the genes which might be linked to dyslexia and whilst we do not have a definitive answer, there is a growing body of evidence to suggest that one of the causes of dyslexia is biological.
 There is no guarantee that your children will have dyslexia, watch how clearly your child is speaking and using language prior to beginning school and seek help if you are concerned.